miyako/LocalAI/index.md

 #### Abstract

 [LocalAI](https://github.com/mudler/LocalAI) is a modular ecosystem designed to locally run multiple AI models and backends.
-It primarily targets Linux, Docker or Windows Subsystem for Linux, but native macOS and Windows distribution is possible with limited choice of backends.
+It primarily targets Linux, Docker or Windows Subsystem for Linux, but native macOS and Windows distribution is also possible with limited choice of backends.

 - llama.cpp
 - stable-diffusion.cpp